-- No channels in SCAN memory. - Channel 16 will be selected when the transceiver is turned on. - WX channel 01 will be recalled when the WX key is pressed. - Key beep will be on.
+- · No channels in the SCAN memory. - Channel 16 will be selected when the transceiver is turned on. - WX channel 01 will be recalled when the WX key is pressed. - Key beep will be on. - No channels will be stored in the A/B memory.